-The Universal Juwel was Zeiss’ most expensive and advanced camera between the wars.
+The Universal Juwel was Zeiss’ most expensive and versatile view camera between the world wars.

 The mantle of German large format cameras was passed to Linhof.
-The Technika line owes an obvious debt to the Juwel, with many evolutionary improvements added over the decades, but still clearly a descendent.
+The Technika line, manufactured from 1934 onwards, is claimed to be the world’s first all-metal field camera, though it owes an obvious debt to the Juwel, with many evolutionary improvements added over the decades to the present day.

 - Interchangeable lens bayonet mount

 - Rotating back